benchmark-action/github-action-benchmark/README.md

 https://benchmark-action.github.io/github-action-benchmark/dev/bench/

-Additionally, even though there is no explicit example, you can use `custom-ascending-benchmark` and `custom-descending-benchmark` to use this action and create your own graphs from your own benchmark data.
+Additionally, even though there is no explicit example, you can use `custom-bigger-is-better` and `custom-smaller-is-better` to use this action and create your own graphs from your own benchmark data.
 The name in these tools define which direction "is better" for your benchmarks.